Katerok27153/blog/content/en/project/personalproject_4/index.md

 ---
-title: Playlist with screencasts of the course on stepik
+title: Playlist with screencasts of the course on stepi
 summary: Introduction to Linux
 tags:
   - Deep Learning